ICanBoogie/ICanBoogie/README.md

 ### Creating an instance from data

-Most classes provide a `from()` static method that create instances from various data types.
+Most classes provide a `from()` static method that creates instances from various data types.
 This is especially true for sub-classes of the [Prototyped][] class, which can create instances from arrays of properties.
 ActiveRecords are a perfect example of this feature: